Table Of Contents

 • Having access to a Technical Account Manager

-The premium plans also let you choose which products/services you want premium support for, ensuring you pay to get the assistance you actually require.
+The premium plans also enable you to choose which products/services you want premium support, ensuring you pay for the assistance you require.

-For Azure cloud support plans, expect four plans: Basic, Developer, Standard, and Professional Direct.
+For Azure cloud support plans, expect four: Basic, Developer, Standard, and Professional Direct.
 Basic support is available free to all Azure customers.

 The premium Developer, Standard, and Professional Direct support tiers are use-case or role-based and charge $29 per month and all the way up to $1,000/month per user.
 Check this out: